viols-code/algebraic_properties/README.md

 Three different algorithms were implemented:
 - a sequential algorithm (sequential.py);
 - a parallel algorithm that uses ten processes (parallelv1.py);
-- a parallel algorithm that uses three pools of ten processes each (parallel.py).
+- a parallel algorithm that uses three pools of four processes each (parallel.py).

 A matrix multiplication function was also implemented, since the numpy.dot() function is already parallelized.
 Using an implementation of the matrix multiplication helps better understand the difference in the execution time